Skip to content

 Dante explains that, as punishment for letting anger control them in their earthly life, anger now completely controls the wrathful and their movement in hell.
 Among the dead, anger is taken to its utmost level as violence towards another (since its victims are already dead), whereas among the living, anger is taken to its utmost level as murder (as Jesus taught).

-In “Purgatorio,” Dante uses examples of meekness, the opposite of anger, to purge the angry souls.
-One example Dante uses is that of the Virgin Mary and her treatment of Jesus once she found Him after looking for three days.
+In “Purgatorio,” Dante uses examples of meekness, the opposite of anger, to purge angry souls.
+One example is the Virgin Mary and her treatment of Jesus once she found Him after looking for three days.

 “A lady at the entrance whispering,